Key Causes of Joint Injuries in Dogs & How to Treat Them

 In more serious cases, physical therapy can be a game-changer.
 Guided exercises from a veterinarian or certified animal physiotherapist can help your dog regain strength and flexibility, while also preventing muscle atrophy around the injured joint.
 For added comfort, many dogs benefit from warm compresses or hydrotherapy sessions.

-Pain management is another critical part of recovery.
+Pain management is another critical part of recovery, and its key to understand the signs that your dog is in pain.
 Your veterinarian may prescribe medications to help alleviate discomfort while the joint heals.
 For long-term support, joint supplements containing ingredients like glucosamine and chondroitin may help maintain joint health.
 These are particularly beneficial for dogs prone to arthritis or who have had recurring joint issues.

 When an injury is severe, such as a torn ligament or dislocated joint, surgery may be required.
 While the idea of surgery can feel overwhelming, it’s often the most effective way to restore your dog’s mobility and quality of life.
 After surgery, a combination of rest, rehabilitation, and a balanced diet can speed up recovery.